 I love walking through a hilly landscape and South Limburg is the best place for that in The Netherlands.
-Immediately after Sittard, you walk up a hill, and from then on your walk through a beautiful rolling landscape.
+Immediately after Sittard, you walk up a hill, and from then on you walk through a beautiful rolling landscape.
 Along the way, you walk through beautiful villages, such as the hamlet of Terstraten.

 Follow the markers

-Please note: the red-white marking is used for several long-distance paths in the Netherlands.
+Please note: the same red-white marking is used for several long-distance paths in the Netherlands.
 Usually, it will say which path it is on, but if in doubt, always consult the booklet or the GPS to avoid going the wrong way.

 You can also use GPS to hike the trail.
 You can download a gpx file per stage from the Pieterpad website (only in Dutch, but you can check the names of the towns) and open it on your phone with a GPS viewer.
-I myself used the GPS viewer app for this, but you can of course also use another such as ViewRanger or Topo.
+I myself used the GPS viewer app for this, but you can of course also use another such as ViewRanger, Gaia, or Topo.

-Pieterpad: where to stay?
+Pieterpad: Where to stay?